Cable Providers in My Area

 One advantage is that there are a wide range of cable TV, phone and internet plans available from companies like Comcast, Verizon, Time Warner, Cox, Charter and Insight.
 Bundles are much cheaper than buying the services individually.
-They are also convenient because you don't have to deal with more than one supplier meaning less hassle and paperwork.
-You can use our site to compare prices and check for plans offering TV and phone bundles in addition to standalone high speed internet services.
+They are also convenient because you don’t have to deal with more than one supplier meaning less hassle and paperwork.
+You can use our site to compare prices and check for plans offering phone, internet, and cable bundles in addition to standalone high speed internet services.

 If I already have cable TV, can I simply add internet?

 Short answer: It depends.
 Some cable TV providers also sell internet, but others sell only TV programming.
 However, the ones that sell only TV often partner with cable internet providers in your zip code, which means less installation hassle.
 The best way to answer this question for your particular situation is to search for cable internet providers in your area by zip code, here:

 - Comcast/Xfinity is a cable TV provider and also an ISP.
 If you have TV through Comcast, it’s usually a relatively simple matter to add cable internet service.